kgisl/pythonFDP/manual/lab9-mergesort.py.md

 ## Interview Grade
 1. Why quicksort is better than mergesort?
 2. Is there a way to implement a hybrid sort (which uses MergeSort and InsertionSort)?
 What is the algorithm for this?
+Clue: Dynamic Task Parallelism https://msdn.microsoft.com/en-us/library/ff963551.aspx

 ## CyberDojo session
 - CD extrenal Link : http://cyberdojo1.kgfsl.com/kata/edit/B006BC6DA0?avatar=bee